-One fifth of Israeli Jews identify as belonging to the national- religious sector, a significantly higher figure than was previously thought, a survey released this week found.
+A survey conducted by the Israel Democracy Institute and released this week found that one fifth of Israeli Jews identify as belonging to the national-religious sector, a significantly higher figure than was previously thought.

-According to the IDI, prior to the study it was believed that the national-religious community comprises approximately 10 percent of the Israeli Jewish population, according to data from the Central Bureau of Statistics.
+According to the IDI, prior to the study it was believed that the national religious community comprised approximately 10 percent of the Israeli Jewish population according to data from the Central Bureau of Statistics.

 But in the new survey, the institute found that 21% of Israeli Jews state that, to a large or very large extent, they belong to the National-Religious sector in terms of both their lifestyle and outlook, while 23% state they belong to a slight extent, and 53% state they do not belong at all.